zdellaert/ZD_Putnam_Lab_Notebook/_posts/2016-11-25-Oly_Oyster_DNA_Methylation_Analysis.md

  myobj <- processBismarkAln(file.list, sample.id, assembly="10K", treatment=treatment)

-* **This processBismarkAln call crashes the kernel in the R notebook, Have tried this on bam and sorted sam and bam**
+* **The processBismarkAln call crashes the kernel in the R notebook, Have tried this on bam and sorted sam and bam**